-The Stream Deck application loads all the custom plugins it finds when it is started.
-A set of APIs allows a bidirectional communication between the plugins and the Stream Deck application.
-This communication is implemented using WebSockets and the messages are exchanged as json data:
+The Stream Deck software loads all the custom plugins when the application starts.
+Websocket APIs allow bidirectional communication between the plugins and the Stream Deck application using JSON.

-Each plugin communicates with the Stream Deck application using a dedicated websocket on a port specified by the Stream Deck application.
-In order to communicate through this websocket, the plugin has to follow a Registration Procedure.
+Each plugin communicates with the Stream Deck application using a dedicated WebSocket on a port specified by the Stream Deck application.
+The plugin must follow the Registration Procedure for this communication to work.

-There is a single instance of the plugin running in the Stream Deck application, even if there are multiple keys using some actions provided by the plugin.
-Once registered, the plugin will be able to receive and send events like the
+There is a single instance of the plugin running in the Stream Deck application, even if multiple keys contain the same action provided by the plugin.
+Once registered, the plugin will be able to send and receive events like the

-- Manifest: Describe the plugin (name, author, icon, ..) and define the actions
+- Manifest: describes the plugin (name, author, icon, etc.) and defines the actions

 The manifest file has a